sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 1. A Line of Business (LOB) ADM presents a Business Case (the [Product's Roadmap](#product-roadmap-as-the-investment-plan)).
    - This Business Case is _NOT_ your typical Business Case used to fund a project.
-2. The LOB ADM, CIO, and CFO get into a Memorandum Of Unserstanding (MOU) by identifying:
+2. The LOB ADM, CIO, and CFO get into a Memorandum of Understanding (MOU) by identifying:
    - source(s) of funds
    - level of autonomy (See appendix XXX)
    - expected budget